 Current professional practice in the design of structural systems for buildings and structures.
-Multiple material types are used in creating structural systems designed to resist dead, live, wind and earth-quake loads in accordance with International Building Code and SEI/ASCE 7 criteria.
+Multiple material types are used in creating structural systems designed to resist dead, live, wind an earthquake loads in accordance with International Building Code and SEI/ASCE 7 criteria.
 Economical arrangements of components to achieve material compatibility, strength, serviceability and constructability are emphasized.
 The impacts of different professional disciplines' responsibilities comprising a typical project team are examined.
 Prerequisites: CE 350, CE 360.
+A minimum grade of C- is required for all prerequisites.